- Associate Professor Emeritus

 Ongoing educational activities: Investigate farm-level profitability of pasture-finished beef systems and markets and profitability for organic dairy production.
 Develop new computational methods for farm-level risk-profitability to enhance the Pasture Land Management System (PLMS) model.
 Serve as educational advisor to the Virginia Forage and Grassland Council.

-- Associate Professor, Extension Economist, Farm Management, Agricultural and Applied Economics, Virginia Tech, July 2008 - Present
+- Associate Professor, Extension Economist, Farm Management, Agricultural and Applied Economics, Virginia Tech, July 2008 - October, 2017

 - Instructor, Extension Economist, Farm Management, Agricultural and Applied Economics, Virginia Tech, March 1983 - July 2008

 - Extension Agent, Farm Management, West Central District, VA, Virginia Cooperative Extension, February 1981 - February 1983

 - Extension Agent, Farm Management, Northern District, VA, Virginia Cooperative Extension, November 1979 - January 1981

 - Extension Agent, Culpeper County, VA, Virginia Cooperative Extension, July 1979 - October 1979

 Gamma Sigma Delta Extension Excellence Award - 2014

 Virginia Forage and Grassland Council – 2013 Harland White Distinguish Service Award.

 College of Agriculture and Life Sciences – 2012 Andy Swiger Land-Grant Award.